-Depending on the heating and hot water needs of your home, the perfect boiler will vary for each household, so it’s very important that the correct boiler is fitted that matches your needs and doesn’t make you waste money on your energy bills.
+Depending on the heating and hot water needs of your home, the perfect boiler will vary for each household, so it is very important that the correct boiler is fitted that matches your needs and doesn't make you waste money on your energy bills.

-There are several factors that you need to consider when answering ‘what size boiler do I need?’, but luckily we have created the below guide to help you answer just that.
+There are several factors that you need to consider when answering what size boiler do I need.
+Luckily we have created the below guide to help you answer just that.

 Why it's important to choose the right size boiler for your home

 When we are discussing the size of a boiler, we aren't referring to its physical dimensions.
 Instead, we are referring to the output in kilowatts (kW), the unit that is used to measure how much energy is output by the boiler in the form of heat.
 It is important to choose the right size boiler for your home because it will mean you are not wasting energy and money you don't need.

 Generally speaking, the more heat and hot water you require, the higher the output you will need, although other factors also play a part in choosing the right size.

 Number of radiators

 A big factor in choosing the right size boiler for your home is to take into consideration the number of radiators in your property.
 If you have a small home, such as a flat or an apartment, the smallest suitable boiler size will be sufficient to heat your home and provide adequate hot water.
 It should also help you avoid paying more than you need to for energy.

 For an average three or four-bedroom house that typically has around ten radiators a small or medium boiler (for example 24-30 kW) should be sufficient.
 A larger house with substantially more radiators or an en-suite bathroom will generally need a larger one, typically 30-35 kW.